Module 2 on-road test: what happens

 The examiner will give you directions using a radio.
 They’ll normally follow you on a motorcycle.

-Driving test routes aren’t published, so you can’t check them before your test.
+Driving test routes are not published, so you can not check them before your test.

 You’ll have about 10 minutes of independent riding.
 This is designed to assess your ability to ride safely while making your own decisions.

-You can ask the examiner to repeat the directions if you forget them - you won’t fail the test if you go off the route.
+You can ask the examiner to repeat the directions if you forget them - you will not fail the test if you go off the route.
 You can not use sat nav.

 Your test result